qwertyforce/anti_sus/automatic_image_mining.md

 # Watermark detection

 Unfortunately, the presence of watermarks doesn't have much effect on GMM score.
 So, I've trained a binary classifier (no_watermark/watermark).
 I've annotated 22k images and uploaded the dataset to [kaggle](https://www.kaggle.com/datasets/qwertyforce/scenery-watermarks).
 I've found that downscaling image to 224x224 erases subtle watermarks, so I've decided to resize images to 448x448, get features of each 224x224 quadrant and concatenate them.
 Accuracy is about 97-98%, but there are still false-negatives.
 Probably need a bigger and more diverse dataset.
+Pic - plot of losses, blue - train split, orange - test split.
 <img src="./images_md/post_3/output_3.png">

 # anti_sus